Roman Review: All about Roman’s health services and products

 Roman's weight loss products

 Roman’s weight loss program used to consist of a single product called Plenity.
-The company has recently added GLP-1s (like Ozempic) to its catalog, which we’ll cover first, given their popularity.
-It’s worth noting that Hims and similar companies typically don’t offer this kind of treatment.
+The company has recently replaced that with GLP-1 receptor agonists (like Ozempic), which we’ll cover first, given their popularity.
+It’s worth noting that Hims also recently added these GLP-1 medications to its lineup, with compounded versions of active base ingredients that are cheaper than those from Roman.

 Roman’s Body Program

-Roman offers GLP-1s under the banner of its Body Program.
+Roman offers GLP-1 medications under the banner of its Body Program.
 This program gives you one-on-one support from a healthcare provider along your weight loss journey, as well as a concierge service to work with your insurance regarding medication costs.
-The costs of those medications aren’t provided by Roman due to the differences among insurance providers and the fluctuations in GLP-1 prices resulting from a national shortage.
+The costs of those medications aren’t provided by Roman due to the differences among insurance providers and the fluctuations in prices resulting from a national shortage.

 • Ozempic